nathanbuchar/russian-language/02_verb-conjugation.md

 **You cannot reliably predict verb conjugations from the infinitive.
 You *must* learn the conjugation separately.**

+### Common Patterns

 But the news is not all bad.
-Russian verbs are not completely random; There are patterns and some strategies that you can learn that will help, but still you cannot predict which pattern to apply just by looking at the infinitive.
+Russian verbs are not completely random; There are some patterns and strategies that you can learn that will help, but still you cannot predict which pattern to apply just by looking at the infinitive.
 So, your best strategy is to learn three forms: The **я** form, the **ты** form, and the **они** form.
 If you know those, you can predict nearly all other forms of any verb.

 Let's take a look at some of the patterns that may help with the *е/ё-conjugation*: